Glenn Scarpelli

 Glenn Christopher Scarpelli (born July 6, 1966) is an American actor and singer.
 He played Alex Handris from 1980 to 1983 on the sitcom One Day at a Time.

 Early life

-Born in Staten Island, New York City, New York, he is the son of long time Archie Comics artist Henry Scarpelli.
-(Glenn was featured in issue #330 of Archie, dated July 1984).
-He attended a private Catholic school, St. Joseph Hill Academy, from kindergarten to 8th grade.
+Glenn is of Italian descent and was born in the Staten Island borough of New York City.
+He is the son of long time Archie Comics artist Henry Scarpelli.
+Glenn attended private Catholic school St. Joseph Hill Academy from kindergarten to the 8th grade.

+Glenn was featured in issue No. 330 of Archie, dated July 1984.